satan666/_LP/README.md

   - confirm pop-up window(select yes button)
   - initiate-accept trade(if friendly player targeted)

-**EASY SPLIT MERGE** - Activate this functionality by selecting checkbox from the menu
+**EASY SPLIT MERGE** - Enable this functionality by selecting checkbox from the menu
 - Press Shift + Right Click on stacked item once to enable splitting mode.
 Set output number by using alt(inscreae) or ctrl(decrease).
 Afterwards press Shift+Right Click to split stack
 - By opening send mail or auction sell window, item splitter will activate itself

-**GOSSIP AUTOPROCESSING** - Activate this functionality by selecting checkbox from the menu
+**GOSSIP AUTOPROCESSING** - Enable this functionality by selecting checkbox from the menu
 - by pressing Shift + Right Click on NPC it will automatically process single choice dialog windows

 **NON CONFIGURABLE ENHANCEMENTS** - This functionality is permanently enabled